vinoaj/databricks-resources/fortnightly-updates/tmp.md

 ## 🛠️ Developer Experience

 - [Introducing Lakehouse Apps](https://www.databricks.com/blog/introducing-lakehouse-apps): build secure native data and AI applications without compromise.
 Are you building applications on top of your Lakehouse data?
-Lakehouse Apps allows you to build and host those applications directly on your Lakehouse, preventing the need to move data around.
+Lakehouse Apps allows you to build and host those applications directly on your Lakehouse, preventing the need to move data around and worrying about inconsistent governance models.

 ## 🪛 Data Engineering